The Good Son (film): Plot

 As Susan and Mark grow closer, Henry insinuates that he will kill Susan rather than let Mark continue to develop a relationship with her.
-When a fight breaks out between the two boys, Wallace locks Mark in the den.
+When a fight breaks out between Henry and Mark, Wallace locks Mark in the den.
 Henry asks a suspicious Susan to go for a walk with him, while Mark escapes and chases after them.
-Susan confronts Henry, asking him if he killed Richard, to which Henry sarcastically replies, "What if I did?"
-Susan realizes that Mark was right about her son's true nature.
+Susan confronts Henry, asking him if he killed Richard, to which Henry simply replies, "What if I did?"
+Susan realizes that Mark was right about Henry's true nature.
 She tells Henry that he needs help, but he refuses and flees.

 Susan gives chase and upon arriving at a cliff, Henry pushes her over the edge.
-As Susan dangles from a branch on the cliffside, Henry picks up a large rock to drop on her, but Mark tackles him.
+As Susan dangles from a branch on the cliffside, Henry tries to drop a rock on her, but Mark arrives and tackles him.
 Susan manages to climb back up just in time to grab hold of the boys as they roll over the edge, one in each hand.
 Henry holds on with both hands but Mark's one-handed grip begins to slip.
-With only enough strength to save one of them, Susan reluctantly releases Henry and he falls to his death.
-Susan pulls Mark up and they look down as Henry's corpse is washed away into the ocean.
+With only enough strength to save one of them, Susan releases Henry and he falls to his death.
+Susan pulls Mark up and they look down at Henry's corpse being washed away into the ocean.

 When Mark returns home to Arizona, he reflects upon Susan's choice to save him instead of Henry.
 He wonders if she would make the same choice again, but knows it is something that he will never ask her.

 Cast

 Production

 Following the completion of his novel The Child in Time, English novelist Ian McEwan was invited by 20th Century Fox to write a screenplay "about evil – possibly concerning children."
 McEwan recalled, "The idea was to make a low budget, high class movie, not something that Fox would naturally make a lot of money on."
-Despite being well received, the end result was deemed insufficiently commercial by the parties that commissioned it and it floated around Hollywood until being discovered by independent producer Mary Ann Page.
+Despite being well received, the result was deemed insufficiently commercial by the parties that commissioned it and it floated around Hollywood until being discovered by independent producer Mary Ann Page.
 Enthusiastic about the script, which was originally sent to her as a writing sample, Page tried to get the project off the ground for three and a half years.
 The film was briefly set up at Universal Studios, during which Brian Gilbert was attached as director.
 In 1988, Michael Klesic was originally cast in the role of Henry Evans.
 The film was soon after put on hold due to a lack of funding.